andyyoon2/lyrix/README.md

 Skip to the next song in queue.

 ### `lyrix stop`
-Deactivate lyrix and clear all songs.
+Deactivate lyrix (keeps current song and queue).

+### `lyrix clear`
+Clear all songs and queue, resetting to a fresh state.

 ### `lyrix install`
 Install git hook in current repository.